TheTechCommute/TheTechCommute/CONTRIBUTING.md

-# Contributing to Techcommute
+# Contributing to Tech Commute

-Welcome to Techcommute!
+Welcome to Tech Commute!
 We appreciate your interest in contributing.
 Whether you're fixing a bug, improving the documentation, or adding new features, your contributions are welcome.

 Before you start contributing, please take a moment to read the following guidelines.